alexandre-hallaine/ft_irc/README.md

 # Connect

+### :warning: Our URL to connect as changed, it's now: shibrc.fr :warning:

-If you'd like to try our server without having to build it you can connect to our public server `shibrc.ml` using the password `password` with the following commands :
+If you'd like to try our server without having to build it you can connect to our public server `shibrc.fr` using the password `password` with the following commands :

 - First install a client, here we'll use **irssi** since it is the one we chose to do the project with :